Lazy-Solutions/AdvancedSceneManager/README.md

         collection.Open();         //Close all existing scenes and open scenes in collection collection.Reopen();       //Closes collection and then opens it again collection.Close();        //Closes all scenes
-        collection.Toggle();       //Toggles the collection on or off collection.Toggle(true);   //Makes sure the collection is open collection.Toggle(false);  //Makes sure the collection is closed
+        collection.ToggleOpen();   //Toggles the collection on or off

         //All scene functions open it as stand-alone (without collection), but scenes that are
         //contained within the currently open collection can be used in functions in SceneManager.collection